Dr. James Beckerman is a cardiologist with the Providence Heart and Vascular Institute in Portland, Oregon.

 And he’s also a jock.
 He serves as the Vice-Chair of the Oregon Governor’s Council on Physical Fitness and Sports, as well as the team cardiologist for the Portland Timbers major league soccer team.

-In a recent article, he tells the sad story of the time the running watch that tracked his regular runs stopped connecting to the USB port on his computer.
+In a recent article, he tells the sad story of the time the running watch that tracked his regular runs stopped connecting to his computer.

-Dr. Beckerman’s running watch is a high-tech version of the pedometer.
-And as he points out, the earliest studies of pedometers demonstrated years ago that the mindfulness afforded by documenting simple activities like walking or running tends to increase those overall activity levels.
+As Dr. Beckerman points out, the earliest studies of pedometers demonstrated that the mindfulness afforded by documenting simple activities like walking or running tends to increase those overall activity levels.
 But when, he wonders, does mindfulness actually become mind-numbing?

 When his own running watch stopped working, he was suddenly unable to upload the data collected on his runs for a few weeks.
 And in the self-tracking world of connectivity, he explained that this meant only one thing: